marcossantiago/kubernetes-workshop/02_real_app.md

 * Scale the deployment to 3 instances
 * Verify the scaling was successful and all instances are getting requests.
-* Modify the `CONFIG/DOCKERFILE` to return different Version
+* Modify the `Dockerfile` to return different Version
 * Build the image and tag as `v2`
 * Update the deployment to use the new tag
 * Verify the new version by making an HTTP request